 We encourage you to review the enclosed test results and other important information included in this report.
-Additional copies of this report, as well as a supplemental package of complete water quality data of both treated and untreated water for each well placed in service during 2011, are available at our business office located at 58 South Tyson Avenue, Floral Park, New York, 11001.
-This year's Annual Water Quality Report, as well as several previous years' reports and other useful information, can be found at www.wawnc.org.
+Additional copies of this report, as well as a supplemental package of complete water quality data of both treated and untreated water for each well placed in service during 2012, are available at our business office located at 58 South Tyson Avenue, Floral Park, New York, 11001.
+This year's Annual Water Quality Report, as well as several prior years' reports and other useful information, can be found on our website at www.wawnc.org.